All Episodes

 There's another reason, too, by the way.

-Whatever power, newly elected conservatives in the House and Senate might do in writing and formulating a new budget.
+Another reason why they want to do this, and that is to limit, block, stop whatever power newly elected conservatives in the House and Senate might do in writing and formulating a new budget.

-So if you do a budget all the way through September 30th, 2015, then you have rendered the newly elected conservative members of the Senate, whoever they are and in the House, powerless over budget matters.
+So if you do a budget all the way through September 30th, 2015, then you have rendered the newly elected conservative members of the Senate, whoever they are, and in the House, powerless over budget matters.

 And then over here, Fox News, don't shut down the government.